 How to Sell Your Home Over the Festive Season

 Selling a home over the festive season means listing or managing an active sale during the December to January period, when buyer and agent activity slows significantly but doesn't stop.
-The market conditions are different from peak season, fewer buyers, reduced bank processing speeds, and Deeds Office closures affect timing, but it remains a viable selling window with the right strategy.
-It's part of the broader process of selling your home in South Africa, adapted for a season that has its own dynamics and its own set of buyers.
+The market conditions differ from peak season, fewer buyers, reduced bank processing speeds, and Deeds Office closures affect timing, but it remains a viable selling window with the right strategy.
+It is part of the broader work of selling your home, adapted for a season with its own dynamics and its own set of buyers.

 Key takeaways